luizgasparetto/flutter_auto_cache/README.md

 The majority of FlutterAutoCache code is open-source.
 We are committed to a transparent development process and highly appreciate any contributions.
 Whether you are helping us fix bugs, proposing new features, improving our documentation, or spreading the word - we would love to have you as a part of the FlutterAutoCache community.

-- Bug Report: If you see an error message or encounter an issue while using Amplication, please create a [bug report](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=BUG-REPORT.yml).
+- Bug Report: If you encounter an issue while using FlutterAutoCache, please create a [bug report](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=BUG-REPORT.yml).

 - Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request](https://github.com/luizgasparetto/flutter_auto_cache/issues/new?assignees=&labels=type%3A+feature+request&template=SUGGESTION-REQUEST.yml).